Trooper Charles Stanley Hirst, 7914061, 12th Royal Lancers, Royal Armoured Corps.

-Trooper Charles Stanley Hirst died between the 24th October 1942 and the 14th November 1942, as a Prisoner of War in Italian hands, according to records, possibly at sea.
-He was then aged 29 years, and is remembered on Column 19 of the Alamein Memorial, Egypt.
+At the time of his death, Trooper Hirst was aged 29 years, and he is remembered on Column 19 of the Alamein Memorial, Egypt.
 Alamein is a village, bypassed by the main coast road, approximately 130 kilometres west of Alexandria on the road to Mersa Matruh.

 The campaign in the Western Desert was fought between the Commonwealth forces (with, later, the addition of two brigades of Free French and one each of Polish and Greek troops) all based in Egypt, and the Axis forces (German and Italian) based in Libya.
 The battlefield, across which the fighting surged back and forth between 1940 and 1942, was the 1,000 kilometres of desert between Alexandria in Egypt and Benghazi in Libya.
 It was a campaign of manoeuvre and movement, the objectives being the control of the Mediterranean, the link with the east through the Suez Canal, the Middle East oil supplies and the supply route to Russia through Persia.